-The best way to begin awakening your heart lies in the process of listening to your feelings.
+The best way to begin awakening your heart is the process of listening to your feelings.
 Unfortunately, many of my clients do just the opposite.
-In an attempt not to lose control and appear weak and stupid, nearly every female client I see pays attention to the intense feelings, while dismissing the quieter ones.
-By determining not to become "whiney," predictably, they become numb and cease taking risks for fear of getting hurt.
+In an attempt not to lose control and appear weak and stupid, nearly every female client I see pays attention to the intense feelings while dismissing the quieter ones.
+By determining not to become "whiny," the predictable result is she becomes numb and ceases taking risks for fear of getting hurt.

 When I describe this to clients, they always want to know exactly how this works.
 It sounds great in theory, but being practical is what they need.
-To make this idea clear, I tell the story of when I first learned how to listen to my feelings.
-Years ago, I was playing basketball with a group of men at a church.
-During the course of the game, one of the players fouled me overly hard, as I shot the ball.
+I always tell them this story of when I first learned how to listen to my feelings.
+Years ago, I was playing basketball with a group of men at a church that I knew; and during the game, one of the players from the church fouled me very hard as I shot the ball.
 So, the next time he came around, I fouled him.
 When I did that, he started to complain.
-As he complained, I blew it off; however, fifteen minutes later in the game, he elbowed me in the middle of my ribcage--ouch!
+As he complained, I blew it off.
+Then about fifteen minutes later in the game, he elbowed me in the middle of my ribcage, ouch!
 I stopped for a second and asked him, "What are you doing?
 We're just playing a friendly game."
-He replied along the lines of, "oh, get over it," and the game continued.
-Ten or fifteen minutes later, he fouled me again in a way that seemed like he was trying to make a point.
+He replied along the lines of, "Oh, get over it," and the game continued.

+About ten or fifteen minutes later, he fouled me again in some way that seemed like he was trying to make a point.
 I stopped the game and said, "What are you doing?
 We're just out here playing!"
-Again, he blew it off and waved his hand, as if to dismiss me.
+Again, he blew it off, and just kind of waved his hand as if to dismiss me.

 Afterwards, I went back to work, and my coworkers asked me how basketball had gone.
 I made a joke of the whole thing, saying, "Ha, ha, it was like hand-to-hand combat with knives."
-Normally, I would have blown the whole thing off, but for some reason, I was still upset.
-I couldn't figure out why-I had played in rougher games and people had talked to me worse than that man did, so I couldn't understand why it was still bothering me hours after the basketball game ended.
-At this point in my career as a therapist, I had begun teaching my clients to listen to their hearts, to trust their feelings.
+Normally, I would have blown the whole thing off; but for some reason, I was still upset.
+I couldn't figure out why - I had played in rougher games than that.
+I've had people talk worse to me than that man did, so I didn't understand why it was still bothering me a couple of hours after the basketball game.
+It was at this point in my career as a therapist that I had begun teaching my clients to listen to their hearts, to trust their feelings.

 Since I was telling my clients to pay attention to their feelings, I realized that I probably needed to follow my own advice.
-So that afternoon at 2:30 p.m., I purposely let myself feel my anger.
+So, that afternoon at 2:30 p.m., I purposely let myself feel my anger.
 I continued seeing clients while the anger throbbed in my chest.
-For the first time in my life, I purposely chose not to suppress those uncomfortable feelings and waited to see what might happen.
+For the first time in my life, I purposely choose not to suppress those uncomfortable feelings to see what might happen.